radovanbotik/homework_v1/README.md

    ```js
    const [cartItems, setCartItems] = useState([]);
    ```

-   - Items are added using `addToCart(item)`
-   - Existing items have their count incremented
-   - New items are added with `count: 1`
-   - State updates are immutable using the spread operator

    **Note:** In this demo app, each cart operation function (e.g., `addToCart`, `removeFromCart`, `destroyCartItem`) receives the **entire item object** rather than just the item's ID.
 This simplifies the logic since no data fetching is involved.
    In a production app with a real backend, you would likely pass only the item's ID and fetch the rest of the necessary data as needed.